baratgabor/GridOS/README.md

 **Note:** Project currently halted, for the most part, because in-game programming became a rather sidelined (i.e. "unofficial", disabled by default) feature in Space Engineers.
 But if you're interested in using the script, let me know, and I'll try to work on it a bit to implement some of the below mentioned planned features (especially the performance optimizations) and make a release version.

-**Note 2:** If you wish to use the script by cloning or downloading it, be aware that the *Master* branch is supposed to be the stable.
-The *Develop* branch might not even compile at any given time (hey, it's just a one-person project :)).
+**Note 2:** If you happen to be interested in using the script for whatever purpose, use the *Master* branch, not the develop.
+Develop is in a sorry state currently (hey, it's just a one-person project :)).
+Will get back to it and finish what I started there.

 ## Menu Demo